 ATI supported TA and training by other AFRITACs.
 As per usual practice, ATI FY23 workplan was designed with a view to providing general training to support TA projects led by AFRITACs in more specialized topics and, also, to complement (not compete with) their delivery of training.
 The goal is to continue deepening collaboration with AFRITACs to create synergies between training and TA, and coordinate the training provided at ATI with the workstreams for the TA projects.
-For Instance, ATI staff collaborated in the delivery of Financial Programming
+For Instance, ATI staff collaborated in the delivery of Financial Programming Policies and Nowcasting in AFW2 and AFS, respectively.
+In addition.
+AFS has used ATI's physical and virtual training facilities, along with IT and interpretation resources, in over 20 events (Table 4).
+AFS advisors also participated in the delivery of ATI courses (e.g., Monetary Policy Frameworks and Operations, Fiscal Sustainability, and Financial Market Infrastructures: Principles and Practices).

-ATI's Deputy Director and participants from Cabo Verde during an FPP course delivered by ATI for AFRITAC West in Ghana.
+ATI Deputy Director and participants from Cabo Verde in AFW2 during the FPP course in Ghana